 Java is a very popular language for developing apps among programmers.
 It is used by many of the world’s biggest companies for their web applications and backend systems.

-It is also an official language for building Android mobile applications.
+Java is also an official language for building Android mobile applications.
 It is backed by the tech giant Google.
 Most of the apps present on Google Play Store are written in Java.

 The programs written in Java are portable across multiple operating systems.
 It has a stable environment with high-quality code compilation.